ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/storing-data-in-index.markdown

 ## Remarks

-{INFO Default value in `Stores` for each field is `FieldStorage.No`.
+{INFO Default `Storage` value for each field is `FieldStorage.No`.
 Keep in mind that storing fields will increase disk space usage. /}

 {INFO:Info}
 If **the projection requires only the fields that are stored** then the document will not be loaded from the storage and the query results will come directly from the index.
 This can increase query performance (at the cost of disk space used).